seraogianluca/RoomBooking/docs/Design.md

 ### 7.2 Book a room

-In case the user is a teacher the application ask the schedule in which book the room, in case the user is a student the book a room procedure start directly from the next step:
+In case the user is a teacher the application asks the schedule in which book the room, in case the user is a student the book a room procedure start directly from the next step:

 ```
 [M] - Morning.